Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3C

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 2 meters during a temperature inversion event.
 Normally, you can only work stations within about 50 miles.
 But today, you're making contacts 250-300 miles away with strong signals.
 This is tropospheric ducting - the temperature inversion has created a duct in the troposphere that's trapping and guiding your 2-meter signals, allowing them to travel much farther than normal.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Tropospheric ducting, VHF/UHF propagation, Temperature inversion, Extended range
+Tropospheric ducting VHF/UHF propagation Temperature inversion Extended range

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3C topic.